emhaye/IP-Finder/README.md

 # ![IP Finder](https://github.com/LinxGem33/IP-Finder/blob/master/screens/ip-address3.png?raw=true) IP Finder

-## What is IP-Finder Gnome Extension?
+## What is IP Finder Gnome Extension?

 IP Finder displays information about your public IP address (hostname, country, AS block etc) as well as show a map & flag image of the IP's geolocation this extension is also useful for informational purposes to monitor VPN geolocation and public network IP addresses.